aanker/xwordlist/docs/song_list_and_lyric_sites.md

 ## Legal Disclaimer

 Always read the terms of service first!
 The inclusion of any site on this wiki does not guarantee that pulling information programmatically is allowed under the site’s terms of service or that you won’t be blocked trying.
-We make no representations of anything, you’re on your own when use wordfab and when you download data from public websites while using it.
+We make no representations of anything, you’re on your own when use xwordlist and when you download data from public websites while using it.